malengatiger/malengatiger/README.md

-I enjoy building business solutions on the Google Cloud Platform.
+I enjoy building business solutions on Google's Cloud Platform.
 I like to sling microservices, databases, data pipelines and data warehouses to construct good apps!

 ## My skills and experience include the following:
 1. Java